September was fall prevention awareness month.

 Community agencies such as the YMCA may have senior balance classes.
 Fire stations will sometimes evaluate your home for fall prevention and safety.

-Your physician may perform a fall screen and recommend appropriate help such as Home Health Care or outpatient PT or OT.
-There are many outpatient clinics that will now see you in your home, and many private practise OTs and PTs who may evaluate and treat you in your home.
+Your physician can perform a quick fall screen and recommend appropriate help such as Home Health Care or outpatient PT or OT.
+There are many outpatient clinics that will now see you in your home, and many private practise OTs and PTs who may evaluate and treat you right in your home!

-For occasional emails and a few good health printable freebies, subscribe to the CHT email list:
+For occasional emails and a FREEBIE printable starter pack for senior care organization, subscribe to the CHT email list: